jlevy/og-equity-compensation/README.md

 it.

 You shouldn’t need a law degree or MBA to understand how you are paid.
-You shouldn’t have to blindly trust a lawyer or tax professional.
+You shouldn’t have to throw blind trust at a lawyer or tax professional.
 And you shouldn’t have to fail before you succeed.

 While [a lot of information](#further-reading) on this topic is just a Google search away, the best resources are scattered about.
-Many blogs and articles focus only on a narrow topic, are getting older, or are on sites filled with ads or marketing copy.
+Many blogs, books, and articles focus only on a narrow component of this topic, are out of date, or are on sites filled with ads or marketing copy.
-In contrast, the goals of this Guide are to be **reliable** (written and reviewed by credible experts, and not written to promote any company or product), **practical** (including concrete details, advice, and pitfalls), **clear** (brief and precise), and **thoughtful** (giving context and multiple expert points of view, including on controversial topics).
+In contrast, the goals of this Guide are to be **reliable** (written and reviewed by credible experts, and not written to promote any company or product), **practical** (includes concrete details, advice, and pitfalls to avoid), **clear** (brief yet precise), and **thoughtful** (provides context and multiple expert perspectives, including divergent opinion on controversial topics).

-Also, this Guide is **living**: We continue to update this material, and [welcome your contributions](#please-help)!
+Finally, this Guide is **living**: We continue to update this material, and [welcome your contributions](#please-help)!
 This work benefits from your suggested improvements, requests for clarification or further information, and any and all questions.